verachell/English-word-lists-parts-of-speech-approximate/README.md

 # English-word-lists-parts-of-speech-approximate
 Word lists categorized approximately by parts of speech.
-Parsed from open source lists as shown in details and sources.
+Parsed from open-source lists as shown in details and sources.
 WARNING: Not suitable for language teaching purposes.

 These word lists are the result of parsing.
 I put these lists together quickly for my NaNoGenMo 2020 project and they are far from accurate.
 For example, not all of the words classified as verbs are guaranteed to be 100% verbs; it's possible other words might be in there.
 Therefore **these are not suitable as resources for teaching English.**